Claude Code and OpenCode: A Crash Course

 Pattern 2: Cross-model review

-1. Tool A (any model) implements a feature on its own worktree.
+- Tool A (any model) writes the code in its own worktree.

-3. Tool A reads the review and decides which points to act on.
+docs/reviews/my-feature.md.
+It does not edit any code; it only writes feedback. - Tool A reads the review and decides which suggestions to follow.

 This is more useful than it sounds.
-Reviewers running on cheap economy models catch surprising amounts of real value: missing edge cases, security oversights, naming inconsistencies, dead code.
-The dollar cost of running a review pass is small; the time cost of catching a bug after merge is large.
+Even a cheap AI model used as a reviewer catches real problems: missing edge cases, security issues, confusing names, unused code.
+The cost of running a review is small; the cost of finding a bug after you have already shipped is much larger.

 What stays single-tool